FrotaLucas/smart-utilities-management-system/README.md

 **3. Uniform Interface**: Defines a standardized way of communicating between client and server, simplifying and decoupling the architecture.

-**4. Layered System**: The architecture can be composed of hierarchical layers by constraining component behavior, enhancing scalability and manageability.
+**4. Layered System**:  RESTful arquitecture are built in hierarchical layers, allowing components to operate independently.
+Client → Proxy or Cache → Backend Server.

-**5. Cacheability**: Responses must define themselves as cacheable or not to prevent clients from reusing stale or inappropriate data.
+**5. Cacheability**: The server can indicate whether a response is cacheable by the browser (e.g., using headers like Cache-Control: max-age=3600 or Expires: [date]).
+This allows the browser to retrieve data from the cache, reducing latency and improving performance.

 ### API Endpoints